rafaelmcouto/READme/README.md

+# Terraform para criar:
-# Terraform para criar VPC, Internet Gateway, SubNets Pubs e Privs, Route Table e Route Table Association
+# VPC, Internet Gateway, SubNets Pubs e Privs, Route Table e Route Table Association
 ## This is an <h2> tag
 ###### This is an <h6> tag